esbmc/esbmc/docs/CONTRIBUTING.md

 - Add notes (TODO, note, etc.) pointing where new features or bugs could be fixed.
 - Commit messages should contains tags based on the modules that it changes, e.g. [symex] improved __ESBMC_assert intrinsic
 - Commits pointing to the issue number

+### Merging Pull Requests

+To merge a PR, it must:
+1. Pass the CI
+1. Have the approval of at least two reviewers.
+Note that there is one main exception
+   here: If nobody replies to the PR in a 1 week frame then the PR can be self-reviewed and merged
+1. If another reviewer has put a comment, then it must be addressed before merged.
+   Exceptions of this rule are in the Reviewing section

 ### Reviewing